Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 3. Ligase

-a. links two molecules of single stranded DNA
+a. links two molecules of single stranded

 b. links two strands of double stranded DNA

-c. links two molecules of single stranded RNA
+c. links two molecules of single stranded

 d. links two strands of double stranded RNA